top of page

 The Voices at LC-34

-On January 27, 1967, tragedy struck on launch pad 36 during a preflight test for Apollo 1.
-It was scheduled to be the first crewed flight of Apollo on Feb.
-21, 1967.
-Trapped inside were Astronauts Gus Grissom, Ed White, and Roger Chaffee.
+On January 27, 1967, tragedy struck at launch pad LC-34 during a preflight test for Apollo 1, which was to be the first crewed flight of the Apollo program.
+Astronauts Gus Grissom, Ed White, and Roger Chaffee were conducting a routine test when a fire broke out inside the command module, trapping and killing them.
+The event sent shockwaves through NASA and led to a major overhaul of safety procedures in the space program.

 bottom of page